sugichiin/RealGraphOF/ablation_study.md

 This is because local storage caching reduces the number of remote IOs along with network transfer.
 We can summarize our findings as follows: both of our optimization strategies are indeed effective in increasing the IO-BW, thereby reducing the execution time; `RGOF` equipped with both strategies is the most effective, improving the overall performance of by 223\%/206\% in IO-BW/execution time, compared to `naive-RGOF`.

-# EQ 2.
+# EQ2.
 Comparison of the RealGraph family.

 We compare the final performances (i.e., execution times) of three versions of RealGraph: original RealGraph `(orgRG, in short)`, `naive-RGOF`, and `RGOF`.
 We conducted experiments with graph algorithms and datasets mentioned in Section 4.